 trip to Kalamazoo, MI on December 1, 2013.
 All photos are looking

 east from Pitcher Street.
 This was the biggest building still

 standing at the time, and can be identified from the aerial shot above by

 the brown brick tower that rises above the rest.

-end of the photo shown in the aerial shown above, although it is not
+end of the aerial photo above, although it is not

 shown itself in the photo.
 From looking at current satellite

-this gate that were part of the complex and also razed.
+this gate as part of the complex, but were also razed.

 There is the stand-alone building pictured

 at the bottom and the one to the NW of it from the aerial photo.